velexi-research/VLXI-Cookiecutter-DVC-Dataset/{{cookiecutter.__project_name}}/README.md

 ### 1.3.
 License
 {% if cookiecutter.dataset_license == "CC-BY-4.0 license" %}
-The data components in this dataset is covered under the Creative Commons Attribution 4.0 International Public License (included in the `DATASET-LICENSE` file).{% endif %}{% if cookiecutter.includes_third_party_data == "yes" %} Licenses for third-party data included in this dataset are contained in the `DATASET-NOTICE` file.{% endif %}
+The data contained in this dataset are covered under the Creative Commons Attribution 4.0 International Public License (included in the `DATASET-LICENSE` file).{% endif %}{% if cookiecutter.includes_third_party_data == "yes" %} Licenses for third-party data included with this dataset are contained in the `DATASET-NOTICE` file.{% endif %}
 {% if cookiecutter.software_license == "Apache License 2.0" %}
-The software components of this repository are covered under the Apache License 2.0 (included in the `SOFTWARE-LICENSE` file).
-The copyright for the software components is contained in the `SOFTWARE-NOTICE` file.
+The software contained in this repository is covered under the Apache License 2.0 (included in the `SOFTWARE-LICENSE` file).
+The copyright for the software is contained in the `SOFTWARE-NOTICE` file.
 {% else %}
-The software components of this repository are covered under the license contained in the `SOFTWARE-LICENSE` file.
+The software contained in this repository is covered under the license contained in the `SOFTWARE-LICENSE` file.
 {% endif %}